Persian Saffron Chicken

 - Preheat a hot grill to medium heat and grease generously.

 - Remove the excess marinade from the chicken.
 Place them on the grill, and cook for 15 minutes, turning once or twice, or until the chicken reaches an internal temp of 165F.
+The chicken should be deeply golden on the outside and juicy in the center.

 - Once the chicken is grilled, whisk together the melted butter with the remaining ¼ teaspoon of saffron.
 Brush over the grilled chicken pieces.
+Let the chicken sit for 5 minutes before serving.

 Notes